ray-project/ray/doc/source/walkthrough.rst

 Ray 1.2.0+ has *beta* support for spilling objects to external storage once the capacity of the object store is used up.
 Please file a `GitHub issue <https://github.com/ray-project/ray/issues/>`__ if you encounter any problems with this new feature.
+Eventually, object spilling will be enabled by default, but for now you need to enable it manually:

 To enable object spilling to the local filesystem (single node clusters only):